wadcom/kisarra-docs/README.md

 While refilling at the base, if a unit cannot refill to a full tank, it will not refill at all (waiting for supplies to appear at the base).
 Harvesters refill "automatically" when unloading Betirium.

+## Units

+### Scout Bike

+Scout Bikes strive not to be seen by other units.
+They use public information about other units' sight ranges for that, not exact values of actual enemies' unit models.

+They do not avoid areas seen by other players' bases.